Australian Broadcasting Corporation: 1950–2000

-The Australian Broadcasting Corporation Act 1983 changed the name of the organisation to the Australian Broadcasting Corporation, effective 1 July 1983.
+The Australian Broadcasting Corporation Act 1983 changed the organisation's name to the Australian Broadcasting Corporation, effective 1 July 1983.
 Although funded and owned by the government, the ABC remains editorially independent as ensured by the 1983 Act.
 At the same time, the newly formed corporation underwent significant restructuring, including a split into separate television and radio divisions, and ABC Radio was restructured significantly again in 1985.
-Geoffrey Whitehead was managing director of the ABC at this time.
+Geoffrey Whitehead was the managing director of the ABC at this time.
 Following his resignation in 1986, David Hill (at the time chair of the ABC Board) took over his position and local production trebled from 1986 to 1991.

+Live television broadcasts of selected parliamentary sessions started in 1990, and by the early 1990s, all major ABC broadcasting outlets operated 24 hours a day.

+In 1991 the ABC helped launch Australian children's music band The Wiggles, under the ABC music label.

-Live television broadcasts of selected parliamentary sessions started in 1990, and by the early 1990s, all major ABC broadcasting outlets moved to 24-hour-a-day operation.
-In 1991, the corporation's Sydney radio and orchestral operations moved to a new building, the ABC Ultimo Centre, in the inner-city suburb of Ultimo.
+In 1991 the corporation's Sydney radio and orchestral operations moved to a new building, the ABC Ultimo Centre, in the inner-city suburb of Ultimo.
 In Melbourne, the ABC Southbank Centre was completed in 1994.

+In 1992 Australian children's television series Bananas in Pyjamas first aired.

 International television service ABC Australia was established in 1993, while at the same time Radio Australia increased its international reach.
 Reduced funding in 1997 for Radio Australia resulted in staff and programming cuts.

 The ABC Multimedia Unit was established in July 1995 to manage the new ABC website, which was launched in August.

 The ABC was registered on the Australian Business Register as a Commonwealth Government Entity on 1 November 1999.

 2000s–2010s

-In 2001, digital television commenced (see Online, below).
-At the same time, the ABC's multimedia division was renamed "ABC New Media", becoming an output division of the ABC alongside television and radio.
+In 2001 digital television commenced (see Online, below).
+At the same time the ABC's multimedia division was renamed "ABC New Media", becoming an output division of the ABC alongside television and radio.

-In 2002, the ABC launched ABC Asia Pacific, the replacement for the defunct Australia Television International operated previously by the Seven Network.
+In 2002 the ABC launched ABC Asia Pacific, the replacement for the defunct Australia Television International operated previously by the Seven Network.
 A digital radio service, ABC DiG, was also launched in November that year.

-On 8 February 2008, ABC TV was rebranded as ABC1, and a new channel for children, ABC3, was funded and announced by the Rudd government in June.
+On 8 February 2008 ABC TV was rebranded as ABC1, and a new channel for children, ABC3, was funded and announced by the Rudd government in June.
 A new online video-on-demand service launched in July of the same year, titled ABC iview.

-ABC News 24, now known as ABC News, a channel dedicated to news, launched on 22nd July 2010.
+ABC News 24, now known as ABC News, a channel dedicated to news, launched on 22 July 2010.
 On 20 July 2014, ABC1 reverted to its original name of ABC TV.